icecube/icetray-public/cmake/resources/docs/reference.rst

       location within the install tree.
 Path is relative to the installation prefix.

-   .. cmdoption:: NOT_INSPECTABLE

-      Don't run icetray-inspect on this library when generating documentation.

    .. cmdoption:: WITHOUT_I3_HEADERS

       Don't prepend ``-include I3.h`` to compile lines.
 (This is the